 The pension system also has a voluntary 3rd pillar.
 It is up to the employer to decide to offer contributions to the 3rd pillar.
 For some hazardous occupations, such as miners, the 3rd pillar is compulsory.
 There are only private providers for the 3rd pillar savings and they also offer several types of funds, similar to the 2nd pillar.

 Legislation Leaves / Paid Time Off

-There are certain short-term leaves (illness leave, funeral leave, study leave, doctor visit leave and others) granted and paid in whole or partly paid by the Social Insurance Agency and/or the employer.
-Long-term Maternity Leave (or Parental Leave, sine this can be taken by the father as well) is also available.
-This can last typically up to 3 years, but also longer, if the child requires a special care.
+There are certain short-term leaves (illness leave, funeral leave, study leave, doctor visit leave, and others) granted and paid in whole or partly paid by the Social Insurance Agency and/or the employer.
+Long-term Maternity Leave (or Parental Leave, since this can be taken by the father as well) is also available.
+This can last typically up to 3 years, but also longer, if the child requires special care.